grpc/proposal/L82-core-event-engine.md

 Over the past few years, there have been multiple projects aimed at improving or replacing iomgr.
-The EventEngine effort takes a slightly different approach to things, but otherwise shares the same rationale as previous work.
+The EventEngine effort takes a slightly different approach to things, but otherwise shares the same rationale as the previous effort.

 ### Related Proposals: